-- The payback period considering forecast retail electricity prices and feed-in tariffs. - Population growth across most states in Australia, allowing for more rooftop PV systems to be adopted before saturation is reached. - Complementary uptake of other technologies that can be used to leverage the energy from PV systems for increased financial benefit (for example, energy storage systems).
+- The payback period considering forecast retail electricity prices and feed-in tariffs. - Population growth in Australia, allowing for more rooftop PV systems to be adopted before saturation is reached. - Complementary uptake of other technologies that can be used to leverage the energy from PV systems for increased financial benefit (for example, energy storage systems).